amazon-ion/ion-go/README.md

 ```
 ### License

-This library is licensed under the MIT License.
+This library is licensed under the Apache 2.0 License.